sungnga/practice/gatsby/portfolio/README.md

   - A form appears in a window and can enter the contents for each fields
   - Don't forget to Save and Publish the content
   - To view the data, to go: `http://localhost:1337/<content-type-name>`

+### 6. Connecting Strapi to Gatsby
+- Install gatsby-source-strapi plugin and configure in gatsby-config.js
+  - Install: `npm install gatsby-source-strapi`
+  - In config file, add the name of the content-type that was created in Strapi Admin to the `ContentTypes` array
+- Restart Gatsby dev server